OsamaZa/Project2/README.md

 # Project2
-Content is related to projects in Fys-Stk4155
+Content is related to project 2 in Fys-Stk4155

 The report is the Project_2.pdf file
 The zip files have the data and the codes used in the project with the corresponding result.